AlexanderGH/presubmitchecks/presubmitchecks-core/src/main/kotlin/org/undermined/presubmitchecks/checks/IfChangeThenChangeChecker.md

 // Any change in the other file fulfills the requirement.
 LINT.ThenChange(//from/repo/root/file.txt)
 // A block in the same file.
-// Only changes in in that block fulfill the requirement.
+// Only changes in a block name "other-block-name" in the same file fulfill the requirement.
 LINT.ThenChange(:other-block-name)
 // You can also combine the two.
-// Only changes in a block names "other-block-name" in that file.txt fulfill the requirement.
+// Only changes in a block named "other-block-name" in file.txt fulfill the requirement.
 LINT.ThenChange(file.txt:other-block-name)
 ```